 In August of 1955, Hurricanes Connie and Diane battered the eastern seaboard of the United States.
-In the Poconos, river and streams overflowed their banks; nearly 100 people lost thier lives on the banks of Broadhead Creek alone.
+In the Poconos, rivers and streams overflowed their banks; nearly 100 people lost their lives on the banks of Broadhead Creek alone.

 Congress responded quickly, commissioning the Army Corps of Engineers to dust off a 1930s river basin study and determine the viability of constructing dams and reservoirs along the Delaware, with one dam on the main stem of the river at the southern tip of Tocks Island.

 The proposed Tocks Island Dam would have created a lake-sized reservoir roughly 40 miles long and a mile wide.
 Before building it, some 600 families and property owners whose land would be inundated had to be displaced.
 Some of these families had lived on and worked the land for centuries.

 To offset some of the cost of the project, the Army Corps rented some of the newly acquired properties for the short term.
 Those who had unwillingly sold their homes now saw their land and houses occupied by people from outside the valley.